 Once you take off the weight, your bat will feel substantially lighter and you’ll feel like you’re able to crush everything for a home run.
 That feeling (if even for a minute) can turn a mundane drill into something you look forward to in each practice.
 And who doesn’t want to have more fun during practice?

 You hear the same thing for weight lifting too – if you practice bad movements with heavier weight then you’re setting yourself up to get hurt.
-So prevent injury and improve your swing by starting off small and slowly build up the weight over time.
+To prevent injury and improve your swing, start off small and slowly build up the weight over time.